 Due to the extreme altitude and difficult terrain of Rainbow Valley, recovering dead bodies is a dangerous and costly operation that is often unsuccessful.
 As a result, many bodies left behind on the mountain have become landmarks for climbers, serving as a grim reminder of the dangers of climbing.

-Popular and Famous Stories about Rainbow Valley on Everest:
+Popular and Famous Stories about Rainbow Valley Everest

 With a rich climbing history, Everest is not short of famous stories about climbers from yesteryear.
 While the climb can take months, climbers tend to share renowned tales about the mountain and some of the famous dead bodies on Everest and remaining in Rainbow Valley.
 The most well-known of these stories include Green Boots, Sleeping Beauty, and Hannelore Schmatz.

 The unidentified body (unofficially) of a climber touting green boots became a landmark on the primary Northeast ridge route of Mount Everest.
-Curled up in a cave just above the three steps portion of Everest, the climbers’ bright green boots were visible to all would-be summiteers.
+The moniker derives from the bright green mountaineering boots adorning the deceased climber’s body, visible to subsequent climbers.

 2. Sleeping Beauty – Francys Arsentiev

 Francys Arsentiev, or the Sleeping Beauty was the first American woman to summit Mt.
 Everest without supplemental oxygen on May 22, 1998.
-However, after Francys and her husband’s ascent and successful summit, she became uneasy while descending.
-She ultimately was stranded on the peak for three days without supplementary oxygen before a rescue team arrived.
+However, after Francys and her husband’s successful summit ascent, she became uneasy while descending.
+A rescue team arrived after three days to find her stranded on the peak without supplementary oxygen.

 When the team located her, she was barely breathing, severely frostbitten, and near death.
 The team tried to rope her down the mountain as far as possible, but it proved too challenging to bring her down further.
 As a result, they left her to pass away in the shadow of Mt.
 Everest.
-She was discovered lying on her back, resembling a peaceful sleeper, and subsequently nicknamed “Sleeping Beauty.”
+They discovered her lying on her back, resembling a peaceful sleeper, and subsequently nicknamed her “Sleeping Beauty.”

 3. Hannelore Schmatz – German mountaineer

 Hannelore Schmatz, a German mountaineer, was the first woman to die on the slopes of Mount Everest.
 In 1979, she and her husband joined a group of six climbers and five sherpas to ascend the mountain.
 The team successfully reached the summit.
-However, during the descent, Hannelore and American climber Ray Genet were too exhausted to make it back and decided to spend the night with a sherpa in the death zone of Everest.
+However, during the descent, Hannelore and American climber Ray Genet grew too exhausted to make it back.
+They decided to spend the night with a sherpa in the death zone.